Terra-Frutis/newcomer_guide_rtd/text/guide.md

 # Compost toilet

-We use compost toilets here, which means we poop in a bucket in one of the outhouses and then we cover the poop with a couple handfuls of sawdust.
+We use compost toilets here, which means we poop in a designated bucket and then we cover the poop with a couple handfuls of sawdust.

 We recommend water or leaves to clean your bum after pooping.
-Some outhouses have a bidet, otherwise, a small bottle of water does the job.
+Some (two) toilets have a bidet, otherwise, a small bottle of water does the job.
 We don't provide toilet paper but you can buy your own if you want.

 We request that you poop in the bucket because this provides valuable fertilizer (humanure) and limits the risks of having poop where we don't want.
 In an emergency you can poop outside, doing so in a place where people won't run into it.
 It could be in a mulch pile by a fruit tree (remove some mulch, poop and the cover it with the mulch).
 Always cover your poop well (e.g. with leaves) so that flies don't come and spread disease, and so that it's not visible.